iem-projects/pd-iemmatrix/documentation/objects/matrix.md

   1st:
   - type: matrix
     description: the stored matrix
+# FIXXME: arguments <symbol> is not a second argument but an alternative
+# we need a better way to express this
 arguments:
+  - type: <float> <float>
-  1st: number of rows
+    description: number of rows & number of columens
-  2nd: number of columns
+  - type: <symbol>
-  alternative: file name to read matrix from
+    description: file name to read matrix from

 ---